alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/01/modern-image-formats-jxl-and-avif.md

 ## Newer formats

-Around 2019, two new image file formats, JXL and AVIF, came to market promising lower disk usage and better preservation of details.
+Around 2019, two new file formats, JXL and AVIF, came to market promising lower disk usage and better preservation of details.

-Both share characteristics like:
+Both share as characteristics:

 - Support for lossless and lossy compression at more efficient rates than previous formats, like JPEG and PNG, and with better quality retention.
 - Support for animations and transparencies.